 What is Value Investing?

 Value investing is a relatively simple strategy for purchasing stocks when they are under their value by a significant margin.
-There are several key things to being successful in this type of investing, the first is being able to buy when markets and/or stocks are depressed.
+There are several key things to being proficient in this type of investing, the first is being able to buy when markets and/or stocks are depressed.

 How to Estimate the Value of a Stock

-Markets are inefficient and will often rally due to irrational emotional response from greedy investors.
+Markets are inefficient and will often rally due to irrational emotional response from eager investors.
 This will cause individual stock prices to rise well above their intrinsic value as people chase their favorite stocks.

 In contrast, when the markets begin to drop the panic sets in and the pendulum swings the other way.
 The ensuing rush to sell, causing market crashes or even simple corrections, can cause stock prices to drop well below their intrinsic value.
 This is where the value investors seize their opportunities.